Armada vs. Armada

 They are hopeless in a matchup with any other ships, so only use them as a support/scouting force.

-Skeeters are a bit faster than their CORTEX counterpart (Searcher).
+Skaters are a faster than their CORTEX counterpart (Herring).

 Stiletto is an EMP bomber.
 It can be used to immobilize units over a big area.